What's Really in Toothpaste? Is There Sugar In Toothpaste?

 Talk With Your Dentist

 Not all toothpastes are created equally.
 Some are better for gum recession and tooth sensitivity, while others work better for whitening or gingivitis.
 If you use the wrong one, it might actually make your teeth or gums hurt!
-Always ask your dentist or dental hygienist about which type of toothpaste is best for you, especially if you have concerns over the ingredients.
+Always ask your dentist or dental hygienist about which type of toothpaste is best for you and your oral health, especially if you have concerns over the ingredients.

 What's In Toothpaste